Siddharth1060/Siddharth1060/README.md

 - ⚡ Fun fact: ...
 -->

-### I'm an aspiring Software Developer, a Competitive Coder and a Web Developer!
+### I'm an aspiring Data Scientist!

-- I’m currently a graduate student at UT Dallas majoring in Information System.
+- I’m currently a Master's student at UT Dallas majoring in Information System graduating in December 2022.
-- I’m currently learning something new everyday.
+- I’m currently working on my Statistics and Machine learning concepts.
-- Fun fact: I love chess.
-In my freetime, I also play cricket.
+- Fun fact: I love Electronic Dance Music and I'm always listening to it!
+In my freetime I sketch, write or 'try' producing music.
   <br />
 <span>